Living Christianity: The Ten Commandments (Safeguarding Human Life, Part 3)

 The World Health Organization states:

-Close to 800,000 people die due to suicide every year, which is one person every 40 seconds.
+More than 700,000 people die due to suicide every year, which is one person every 40 seconds.
 Suicide is a global phenomenon and occurs throughout the lifespan.
 There are indications that for each adult who died by suicide there may have been more than 20 others attempting suicide.3

 The American Foundation for Suicide Prevention states: